graysmal/maintenant/README.md

 # MainTenant

 ## ABOUT
-Francis Tuttle Technology Center Senior Cybersecurity Project.
+Francis Tuttle Computer Science Academy Senior Year Cybersecurity Project.
-The assignment was to make a game that exhibited cybersecurity principles or ideas in one month.
+The assignment was to make a game in one month that exhibited cybersecurity principles or ideas.

 MainTenant is a game where you try to survive five minutes in a server room where *everything* goes wrong.